Millian32/documentation/content/en/tracing/profiler/connect_traces_and_profiles.md

 ## Link from a span to profiling data

-From the view of each trace, the Code Hotspots tab highlights profiling data scoped on the selected span
+From the view of each trace, the Code Hotspots tab highlights profiling data scoped on the selected span.

 The breakdown view on the left side is a list of types of time spent executing that span.
 Depending on the runtime and language, this list of types varies: